Finance and IT professionals have Hong Kong firmly in their sights as a skills shortage pushes salaries higher.

 With companies in Hong Kong expanding due to the BRI, contracting in finance has increased with 72% of finance leaders pointing to contract workers as a key component of their staffing strategy.

 Pay scales for contract work will depend on the nature of the role.
 However, candidates have the potential to earn a higher rate compared to a permanent position owing to the complexity of the role, and the lack of typical benefits associated with a full-time position.
-But it’s always important to research the company that you’re planning to interview with thoroughly to know whether you’re suited.
+But it’s always important to research the company that you’re planning to interview thoroughly to know whether you’re suited.

-Tax advantages for relocating to Hong Kong
+Tax Advantages for Relocating to Hong Kong

 Based on Hong Kong’s 2018/19 income tax rates, the maximum amount of tax that an employee would pay is 17% of everything over $HK200,000 (the equivalent of $US25,567).
 However, the benefits are most impactful for high-income earners.